-In this article, we are going to provide a comprehensive checklist for pushing staging to a WordPress live environment.
+Wondering how to do it the right way?
+Well, keep on reading.
+In this article, we are going to provide a comprehensive checklist for pushing staging to a WordPress live environment, and also take a look at how easy it can be for you to do so when using InstaWP!

-The Ultimate Checklist for Pushing Staging to a Live Environment
+The Ultimate Checklist for Pushing WordPress Staging to Live

-Once you have made the changes you needed to implement (new content, updating the theme, changing CSS, adding, removing, or reconfiguring plugins), make sure to tick off each item from the checklist below before you push your site live:
+Once you have made the changes you need to implement (i.e. new content, updating the theme, changing CSS, adding, removing, or reconfiguring plugins), make sure to tick off each item from our “Things You Need To Check Before You Push The WordPress Go Live Button” checklist below before you push your site live:

 • Make sure all contact details are accurate across the site.